Sandelier/MangaPresence/README.md

 2. ### Manual Startup
    To start the server manually, run the "NoConsole.bat" or "Console.bat" in the "server/startup" folder.

 ## Filtering of sites
+- **Popup**
+  - With popup you can modify familiar sites, excluded sites and preferences without the need of modifying the config files directly.
 - **Familiar array**
   - MangaPresence works primarily by checking the hostnames of the urls and checking if they contain "manga" or "anime".
 However, you can manually include urls in the familiar array in the configs folder to extend the accuracy of scraping.
 With familiar array you can include urls, discord images, watch together, query selectors for titles and episodes/chapters, should it show "looking" type sites and should it only scrape websites that have been specified in familiar array.
 With familiar array you can also include like crunchyroll website even tho it dosent contain "manga" or "anime" in its hostname.
 I talk little bit more about query selectors in the questions.
  - **Excluded sites**